SCHOOL

 Wellbeing Architecture

 Not a wellness programme bolted onto existing structure.
-The structural redesign of the school environment for child and teacher flourishing — built on the understanding that you cannot add care onto a system designed to produce pressure.
+The structural redesign of the school environment for child and teacher flourishing — built on the understanding that care cannot be added onto a system designed to produce pressure.
+Wellbeing is an outcome of structural design, not a separate programme.

 Child & Staff